ytakefuji/image_filter/README.md

 $ jupyter-lab --no-browser

-http address will be shown on the screen.
+URL http address will be shown on the screen.

 copy the URL address and past it to browser (chrome or edge).